 Road to accomplishing 15 points for performance threshold

 Here is how you can attempt to accomplish the 15 points.
 You can fulfill any one of these criteria to reach the goal of 15 points.

 - To submit 6 Quality Measures that meet data completeness criteria.

 - To meet the base score for Advancing Care Information.
 To accomplish it, you will have to submit 5 base measures and also submit a medium-weighted Improvement Activity.

 - To meet the base score for Advancing Care Information.
 Also, submit 1 Quality Measure which meets data completeness requirements.

 - Lastly, you can also reach the 15-points performance threshold goal by reporting all Improvement Activities.

 - For achieving exceptional performance, the providers must reach the threshold of 70 points.

 - The law requires the payment adjustment for the 2020 payment year to range between -5% to +5X% (where +5% means = 5% X scaling factor).
-Scaling factor is achieved to ensure accomplishment of budget neutrality.
+The scaling factor is achieved to ensure the accomplishment of budget neutrality.